Clyde-Kertzer/clydekertzer.com/_pages/researchexperience.md

 * CU Boulder REU - Apollonian Circle Packings, Summer 2023
   * Disproved the Local-Global Conjecture for Apollonian Circle Packings
-  * <a href="https://arxiv.org/abs/2307.02749">Preprint</a> led to an article in <a href="https://www.quantamagazine.org/two-students-unravel-a-widely-believed-math-conjecture-20230810/">Quanta Magazine}
+  * <a href="https://arxiv.org/abs/2307.02749">Preprint</a> led to an article in <a href="https://www.quantamagazine.org/two-students-unravel-a-widely-believed-math-conjecture-20230810/">Quanta Magazine</a>
   * Advisors: Professor <a href="https://math.katestange.net">Kate Stange</a> and Professor <a href="https://math.colorado.edu/~jari2770">James Rickards</a>

 * Honors Independent Study - Elliptic Curves, Spring 2023